schoeppi5/coding_challenge/README.md

 - cAdvisor (built in the Kubelet) tells us everything about the containers that make up the application
 - Kube-state-metrics tells us everything about the Kubernetes-level resources (pods, services, etc.)

+## Challenge 6: CI/CD tool choice

+There is a huge number of CI/CD tools to choose from here, so I am going to choose the once I am most familiar with or I see as a good fit.

+For building, testing and packaging / deliverying the app, I would choose [GitHub Actions](https://github.com/features/actions).

+- It is directly integrated into GitHub, where this repository is hosted
+- It can trigger builds on various different events, such as pushes, PR opened, merges and lots more
+- It is easy to use with an incredible number of officially and community maintained actions ready for use
+- I have (some) previouse experience with it, as we started using it in my current company

+For deploying the app to a Kubernetes cluster, I would choose [Flux CD](https://fluxcd.io/).

+- It has recently reached *Graduate* status within the CNCF, which reflects the majurity of the product
+- It brings a wealth of useful features to the table, such as Helm integration, Kustomize support, support for different sources (OCI, Git, HelmRepository), integration with Flagger (Deployment tool)
+- It is easy to setup and integrates well with GitHub (using `flux bootstrap` sets it up in a cluster and Flux manages itself)
+- I have about a year worth of experience with it and know my way around it